jkirkwin/CSC360/file system/README.md

 When removing an inode, make sure to free up any indirect blocks allocated.

 Note: we may need want to use unsigned shorts for into the inode map.

+Checkpointing:
+    - need a segment buffer to be sent to disk when full (this is a collection of new stuff to add to the end of the log)
+    - Need a way to ensure this is written before a calling process terminates so we don't lose progress
+            - One way to do this is to put the onus on the user to perform a manual checkpoint before ending a program which uses this library (essentially like closing a file system)